What is the current state of the retail industry? To no one’s surprise, most retailers see customer service as their most important challenge.

 Without it you’re just a warehouse for other people’s stuff.

-According to Coresight Research, 1699 new brick and mortar stores opened so far this year.
-They are coming to market without the baggage many legacy retailers have.
+New brick and mortar stores are coming to market without the baggage many legacy retailers have.
 The future is bright for them because they understand that data, training, and implementation will help them grow, adapt, and compete.

 When the fundamentals are in place, smart retailers will track in-store purchases, online browsing, and online purchasing, so they can trace all the actions that led up to a sale.
 That will become table stakes for all retailers, no matter their size.